Tasting fried pizza in Naples is a must. Here's where to find the best in town.

 Among the fried pizzas: the montanara with Genovese sauce o and la montanara with cod created in collaboration with chef Nino di Costanzo.

 The pizzeria is also famous for its fried like the pasta and potato omelette, crocchè not breaded and pasta frittatina with bucatini, cooked and béchamel sauce.

 economic 081 275306 Largo Arso 10-16, St. George a Cremano

 Associated with the expression "A ogge a otto", fried pizza is born as a food for the poor of ancient Naples, which can not afford the "high-quality" pizza, baked in the oven, folded on the fried version, much cheaper.

 The tasty dish was sold in the "Neapolitan bass" from the wives of the pizza makers who, to contribute to the domestic economy, fry the dough prepared by their husbands and served them to the neighbors of the neighborhood who could not immediately pay.

 On time, the pizzaiola used to put the name of the customer on a small notebook eight days to collect the money and settle the bill.
-Stuffed or empty that pizza was unique, defined as a true work of art of taste.
+Filled or empty that pizza was unique, defined as a true work of art of taste.

 Today this type of pizzeria no longer exists, but the fried pizza of the past can still be eaten in some pizzerias in Naples, especially in those just listed.